ms-mayank/cicd-github-action/README.md

 ### Github Action
 6. create .github folder > workflows folder > yml file
 7. define all the actions in yml file.

+### Summary
+Github Action is just a yml file which have all the action defined that one the particular action what next should happen.
+Like if a code is pushed/merged then all the test cases should be checked automatically without human intervention.